jjak0b/ansible_farm/docs/objects/vm_definition.md

   - type: type of the image used for this disk like "raw", "qcow2", etc ...
     devname: device name, for example "hda"
     src: relative path to the installation path of the image, should be equals to any resource.asset_name's value
+  firmware: The Loader path to use if provided
   kernel:
     src: relative path to the installation path of the image, should be equals to any resource.asset_name's value
     params: the kernel' string of parameter